 If you’ve got a budget and you’re already paying off your debt, then your credit score is probably on your mind.
 Even if you have a good credit score, improving it opens a lot of doors.
 A higher score means better interest rates and more options for credit cards with better rewards, including cash back, which could mean you get paid for making the purchases you’re already making.
 To improve your score, make sure to keep your utilization below 30%, pay all your bills on time, and avoid hard inquiries.

 Tip: If you’ve got a good credit score, consider the Visa Platinum Rewards card to earn points on literally every purchase you make.

 Build Your Emergency Fund

 2020 has taught us all some valuable life lessons, but certainly we’ve learned that the unexpected is always possible.
 So, if you’re starting to get into a better financial space than you were earlier in the year, then it’s time to start building your emergency fund.
-Ideally, you want your emergency fund to cover 3-6 months of expenses, but we know it can be tricky to build up that much savings.
+Ideally, you want your emergency fund to cover 3-6 months of expenses, but we know it can be tricky to build up that many savings.
 Start small, with a goal like $250 or $500.
-Adding a little bit when you can will eventually lead to big savings.
+Adding a little when you are able will eventually lead to big savings.

 Tip: Go through our Building Emergency Savings module.
 It’s free, and it can help you make a plan for 2021.